awie3di/docs/articles/quickstart/backend/nodejs/01-authorization.md

 To verify incoming JWTs, you can use the [express-jwt](https://github.com/auth0/express-jwt) package.

-To get your Auth0 public key and complete the verification process,with the package, you can use the [jwks-rsa](https://github.com/auth0/node-jwks-rsa) library.
+To get your Auth0 public key and complete the verification process, with the package, you can use the [jwks-rsa](https://github.com/auth0/node-jwks-rsa) library.

 To add the authorization middleware to your endpoints, you can use the [express-jwt-authz](https://github.com/auth0/express-jwt-authz) library.